 Since the primer brush comes into contact with the fingernail,

-attracts little tiny particles of keratin cells from the nail and pterygium skin left on
+attracts little tiny particles of keratin cells and skin still left on

 can build up in the primer bottle, thus diluting the effectiveness of

 What to do?
-Wipe the primer brush on a towelette:
+Wipe the primer brush on a towelette BEFORE

 Always wipe primer brush before